Universal Design of Instruction (UDI): Definition, Principles, Guidelines, and Examples

 The last classification of UDI practices is important because employing UDI principles does not eliminate the need for specific accommodations for students with disabilities.
 For example, you may need to provide a sign language interpreter for a student who is deaf.
 However, applying UDI concepts in course planning ensures full access to the content for most students and minimizes the need for special accommodations.
 For example, designing web resources in accessible formats as they are developed means that no redevelopment is

 necessary if a blind student enrolls in the class.

 UDI benefits students with disabilities but also benefits others.
 For example, captioning course videos, which provides access to deaf or hard of hearing students, is also a benefit to students for whom English is a second language, to some students with learning disabilities, and to those watching the tape in a noisy environment.
 Delivering content in redundant ways can improve instruction for students with a variety of learning styles and cultural backgrounds.
 Letting all students have access to your class notes and assignments on a website benefits students with disabilities and everyone else.
 Planning ahead saves time in the long run.

 Consult the following resources for further information on UDI.

-Burgstahler, S. (2012).
+Burgstahler, S. (2020).
 Equal access: Universal design of instruction.
 Seattle: DO-IT, University of Washington.

-DO-IT (Disabilities, Opportunities, Internetworking, and Technology) serves to increase the successful participation of individuals with disabilities in challenging academic programs such as those in science, engineering, mathematics, and technology.
+DO-IT (Disabilities, Opportunities, Internetworking, and Technology) serves to increase the successful participation of individuals with disabilities in challenging academic programs and careers, such as those in science, engineering, mathematics, and technology.
 Primary funding for DO-IT is provided by the National Science Foundation, the State of Washington, and the U.S. Department of Education.

-For further information, to be placed on the DO-IT mailing list, request materials in an alternate format, or to make comments or suggestions about DO-IT publications or web pages contact:
+For further information, to be placed on the DO-IT mailing list, request materials in an alternate format, or to make comments or suggestions about DO-IT publications or web pages, contact: